 In the book, Scripture and Worship, Muller and Ward analyze some of the exegetical background of the confession and debates surrounding the writing of the Directory of Public Worship.
 They also argue against suggestions that the confessions and catechisms were a rejection or distortion from the original thought of the Reformers.
-How can this be measured?
-The most fruitful way is in tracing the exegesis of Scripture between the Reformers and the generation of Reformed Orthodoxy, the context the Westminster Standards were created in.
+How can this be … Continue reading Are the Westminster Standards Contrary to the Reformers?

 In Dogmatics Vol 1., p 98 Vos answers the question, “At what points is the doctrine of predestination or election related to the rest of Reformed doctrine as a whole?”
 In other words “What other areas in Reformed theology are connected or impacted from the doctrine of predestination?”
-Vos answers with five points: God’s Sovereignty, Human Inability, Mystical Union with Christ, and the Perseverance of the Saints.
+Vos answers with five points: God’s Sovereignty, … Continue reading Vos: What Points of Reformed Theology are Related to the Doctrine of Predestination?

 When the subject of the covenant God made with Moses (The Mosaic Covenant) comes up it raises a number of questions.
 Questions such as, “What was the purpose of the Mosaic covenant?”
 “What purpose does the Mosaic covenant have for New Testament Christians?” or “How are we to understand the function of the Mosaic covenant … Continue reading The Mosaic Covenant, Was a Type of Works Principle, According to Calvin

 I have been teaching a class on Reformed worship and the formulations of Presbyterian liturgies.
 This class will have to have the story of Calvin and Geneva to make sense of how some of these liturgies were made.
 A source on the life of John Calvin I found helpful and well-written is John Calvin: Pilgrim … Continue reading The Work Ethic of John Calvin

 In the last post I wrote about that prior to Calvin in Geneva there was William Farel.
 Farel was instrumental in cleansing Geneva from all the remaining superstitious traditions of Rome but he wasn’t equipped to be the person to replace their forms of worship.
-Calvin, however, was equipped and in a very methodical and thoughtful manner put together a liturgy and Order of Worship that would remain influential for the Reformed tradition for centuries.
-In this post I will show that while Calvin wanted to return to a historic pure form of worship he was still a pastor that was mindful of the fragile souls in his ministry. (more…)
+Calvin, however, was equipped and in a very methodical and … Continue reading Calvin’s Geneva – Calvin’s Thought to the Liturgy and the Order of Worship